precice/precice.github.io/pages/community/precice-workshop-2023.md

 ### World Café

 A classic for a preCICE Workshop, the preCICE [World Café](https://en.wikipedia.org/wiki/World_caf%C3%A9_(conversation)) is your opportunity to shape the future of preCICE.
+Expect topics such as Features, Usability, Community, Funding, Teaching, and This Workshop.

 ### User support sessions